I love what good therapy can do!

 I’m an optimistic, hopeful and patient therapist.
 I’ve been listening to and caring about others all my adult life, and I’m still amazed by the healing process of psychotherapy.
 I strive to create a compassionate and trustworthy relationship with all my clients.
 When we can form that kind of personal partnership, our conversations can help you begin to think about, consider, and work toward your own goals for change.

 What are my preferred therapeutic tools and models?
-I frequently use theories of family systems, emotionally-focused and cognitive-behavioral therapies in my work with clients.
+I use theories of family systems, emotionally-focused, mindfulness, and cognitive therapies in my work with clients.
 I’m trained in the trauma resolution model EMDR and offer it to clients who may be troubled by simple or complex trauma memories.

 I grew up in New England, and came to the Midwest to study and become a Lutheran parish pastor.
 After serving for over 20 years, I decided to step away from congregational leadership to focus full-time on the care and counseling of individuals, marriages, and families.